Chipmaker Broadcom to buy network gear maker Brocade for $5.5 billion

 Evercore was Brocade's financial adviser.

-(Reporting by Supantha Mukherjee in Bengaluru; Editing by Sriraj Kalluvila and Ted Kerr)
+(Reporting by Supantha Mukherjee in Bengaluru, additional reporting by Aishwarya Venugopal; Editing by Ted Kerr and Sriraj Kalluvila)

 BEIJING China has promised that German carmakers will not be discriminated against in the electric-car market, Germany's economy minister said in Beijing on Wednesday.